-This plan provides coverage for behavioral health treatment for autism spectrum disorders.
-This coverage is provided according to the terms and conditions of this plan that apply to all other medical conditions, except as specifically stated in this section.
+Benefits are provided for behavioral health treatment for autism spectrum disorders.
+This coverage is provided according to the terms and conditions of this booklet that apply to all other medical conditions, except as specifically stated in this section.

-Behavioral health treatment services covered under this plan are subject to the same deductibles and coinsurance that apply to services provided for other covered medical conditions.
-Services provided by Qualified Autism Service Providers, Qualified Autism Service Professionals, and Qualified Autism Service Paraprofessionals (see the "Definitions" below) will be covered under plan benefits for office visits to physicians, whether services are provided in the provider's office or in the patient's home.
+Behavioral health treatment services covered under this plan are subject to the same deductibles, coinsurance and copayments that apply to services provided for other covered medical conditions.
+Services provided by Qualified Autism Service Providers, Qualified Autism Service Professionals, and Qualified Autism Service Paraprofessionals (see the "Definitions" below) will be covered under plan benefits that apply for outpatient office visits or other outpatient items and services.
 Services provided in a facility, such as the outpatient department of a hospital, will be covered under plan benefits that apply to such facilities.
+See also the section Mental Health and Substance Use Disorders for more detail.